 Instructions

-- Transfer oat mixture to a large sealed container (you can often put it right back into the container the oats came in) or divide between individual jars.
+- Transfer the oat mixture to a large sealed container (you can often put it right back into the container the oats came in) or divide it between jars.

 - Add any dry mix-ins on top if you’d like.